 Roller squeegees.
 This after-market device works great and we have them on all of our automatics.
 After you print your underbase and flash the shirt, use a roller squeegee in the cool down station.
 This flattens the ink that has just been gelled by the flash unit and sets up the printed ink nicely for taking on more colors.
 You can also achieve this yourself by using an unexposed screen, a squeegee, and some base.
 Set up the screen like normal with the squeegee.
 The base gives the squeegee something to move around and reduces friction.
 Underneath the screen tape a big sheet of Teflon (like the kind you use for your heat press cover.)
 A roller works better, but this technique will work in a pinch.

 Keeping Things Straight – Your shirt print quality is sometimes only as good as your loader.
-Getting the shirt straight in in the right position on the platen is a basic step in printing, and often overlooked until the client complains about crooked or off-center imprints.
+Getting the shirt straight in the right position on the platen is a basic step in printing, and often overlooked until the client complains about crooked or off-center imprints.
 Let’s face it, loading a t-shirt press is a monotonous and robotic like process, and it’s easy to lose focus and get distracted on what you are doing.
 Look at these in your shop:

 Speed.
 If your press operator can’t handle the speed of the press, misses boards and has questionable image location results, it may be that they have the speed set too fast.
 Printing a bunch of misprints quickly is never better than running the press at a speed where quality counts.
-All too often in production the emphasis is on how many impressions are printed during the shift.
+All too often in production, the emphasis is on how many impressions are printed during the shift.
 Start keeping a discrepancy log with misprints, quality control and other issues and you’ll quickly see that these errors can add up fast.
 Slow down for better quality!

 Ergonomics.
 Skilled press operators know exactly what they like in a work station area.
 A good, thick spongy mat under their feet.
 Some music to print with.
 A most of all a properly positioned cart or table full of shirts.
 As every printer is a different size, let them adjust this to what they like.
 Shorter printers sometimes can’t handle the same mountain of shirts that a taller printer will churn through.
 Some printers like the shirt openings facing them, some like it the opposite way.
 There isn’t a hard and fast rule except one – comfort counts.
 Good print quality for loading comes for being comfortable and relaxed in the process.
 Make sure there is room for them to operate and adjust along the way.

 Mark Your Boards.
 Good press operators instinctively know where and how to load the shirts for the best print.
 However, they don’t stop there.
 For great results, mark your boards where the collar is to drop, where the center of the shirt will be, or any other landmark that is a concern.
 Have a T-square, ruler, tape measure, and some markers ready.
-If you are trying to line up a landmark on the shirt such as a seam, top of the pocket or other item a great trick is to use lasers.
+If you are trying to line up a landmark on the shirt such as a seam, top of the pocket or another item a great trick is to use lasers.
 You can get lasers that will project dots or lines from any hardware store.
 These can be magnetically positioned onto the metal part of your press and the line will project down onto the board.
 Use two and form a cross for positioning pockets.

 Pinholes & Screen Problems – Why is it that most shops will staff their worst employees in the screen room when it is such a keystone part of the entire printing process?
 Granted it is by far the grubbiest job in the building, but if you staff your screen room with great, process minded people you can eliminate a lot of on-press challenges with screens.

 A good number of issues stem from improperly cleaned screens, emulsion coating, exposure issues, and failure to wash out the emulsion correctly.
 There are many variables that go into making a great screen, but one thing is certain and that is you can judge the craftsmanship of a screen-print shop by how they run their screen room.
 What emphasis are they placing on standards and controlling variables?
-Top shops are very particular about their screens, and go to great lengths to perfect the outcome by introducing more precision in this area.
+Top shops are very particular about their screens and go to great lengths to perfect the outcome by introducing more precision in this area.

 If you are having challenges with your screens on-press, take the initiative and double back to the screen room and look for the cause of the issue.
 For example, pinholes can be the result of dust and smudges on the glass of the vacuum table.
 How often is that cleaned?
 By the way, one of the most overlooked benefits of going to a computer to screen system for imaging is the fact that you no longer need the vacuum step in exposing the screens, so the dust on the glass problem is eliminated…therefore so are the pinholes.